Course Description

 Computer Access:

-This course will require some programming and all students will have an account on the ACS machine gamma with access to the course directory.
-If not otherwise stated on the assignment homework assignments can be programmed in the language of your choice but have to compile and run on gamma.
+This course will require some programming and all students will have an account on the OIT machine omega.
+If not otherwise stated on the assignment homework assignments can be programmed in the language of your choice but have to compile and run on omega.
 If partial code is provided, however, it will generally be only provided in a limited number of languages.
 Additional details will be announced in class.

 E-mail and WWW page:

-There is a course web page at http://www-cse.uta.edu/~huber/cse4308 .
+There is a course web page at http://ranger.uta.edu/$\sim$huber/cse4308 .
 All changes and supplementary course materials will be available from this site.
 In addition, necessary changes or important announcements will also be distributed by e-mail.
-In order to receive class-related messages you have to send an e-mail to the instructor (huber@omega.uta.edu).
+In order to receive class-related messages you have to send an e-mail to the instructor (huber@cse.uta.edu).
+Please make sure to include the course number (CSE 4308 or CSE 5360) in the subject of the email.

 Tentative Office Hours:

-Office hours for the course will be held by the instructor in 114 GACB,
+Office hours for the course will be held by the instructor in 522 ERB,

-TTh 3:30 - 4:30, W 3:00 - 4:00, or by appointment.
-The first office hours will be held on Thursday, August 30.
+Tu 11:00-12:00, Th 2:00-3:00, or by appointment.
+The first office hours will be Tuesday, August 27.
 Times are subject to change and will be posted on the course page.
 If for some reason you can not make it to any of these office hours, please inform the instructor.

 Manfred Huber